 How people act and react is a major part of how devastating illness and disease are spread throughout humanity.
 Fields such as social and behavioral science place emphasis on these behaviors and how they can be changed to contribute to a better outcome for all people.
 If you have an interest in psychology or sociology, this would be a great specialty field for you.

 Public health is a highly broad field.
-If you have the urge to expand your knowledge to an even bigger platform, that global health is a good place to start.
+If you have the urge to expand your knowledge to an even bigger platform, then global health is a good place to start.
 Researching different areas of the world can contribute more knowledge to how we handle diseases and illnesses here in the U.S., so this field is great for people that have a cultured mindset and want to know more about the world in comparison to the United States.

 Public Health Teaching and Education